learn-co-curriculum/reading-objc-Casting/README.md

 ##How to cast.

 The syntax for casting is simple.
-Assume for this example that we have a project with two classes, Vehicle and Porsche.
-Porsche is a subclass of the Vehicle class.
+Assume for this example that we have a project with two classes, `Vehicle` and `Porsche`. `Porsche` is a subclass of the `Vehicle` class.

 ```